defaltd/k8s-projects/README.md

 # Home Server
 A collection of my own self-hosted projects at my home server

+For a list of what is running on the server, visit: https://strodrig.dev/

 ## Preface

 All of the work done within is based on a setup that I am running using Raspberry Pi (Linux) + K3S .
 The infrastructure is described as: